Hawaiian Names with Diacritics

 Early Hawaiian Use

-Early Hawaiians used the dark purple pōpolo kū mai as a tattoo dye.
+Early Hawaiians used the dark purple berries of pōpolo kū mai as a tattoo dye.

 So, given its toxic nature, why would one want to grow pōpolo kū mai in their garden?
 Well, we might be surprised to learn that many plants we have growing in our own yard, or even inside our homes, are many times more toxic than our native pokeberry.
 The combination of good knowledge, common sense, and caution are keys with handling any plant that one is unfamiliar with.